pyofficial/iqud-rsvp-system/README.md

 ## 📌 Features
 - Guest users can check events
+- Events & Rsvp counts hot reload without page refresh.
 - User authentication
 - RSVP system for logged-in users to attend/withdraw from events
+- user can be RSVP for the same event after cancel too

 ## 🛠️ Technologies Used
 - Laravel 10